timduly4/pyglow/README.md

 ~ $ python -c "import pyglow; pyglow.update_indices()"
 ```

-  * Only need to run this function when you would like to update the indices.
+  * Note: you only need to run this function when you would like to update the indices.

 # Uninstallation